We tested all the most popular UHS-I and UHS-II memory cards in the Canon EOS R to see which cards performed the best in-camera.

 You should always format your memory cards in the Canon EOS R for the best performance.
 Formatting your cards in other devices before using them in the Canon can cause issues.
 I’ve had so many issues with the DJI Mavic Pro 2 because of this.
 You must format the cards in the Camera.

-If for whatever reason the camera does not recognize the card, try formatting it again in different systems until you can get it to work.
-For example, cards that didn’t work in my Mavic 2 Pro, I had to format in a GoPro Hero 7 first.
-When they were formatted in an Android phone they would not work.
+If, for whatever reason, the camera does not recognize the card, try formatting it again in different systems until you can get it to work.
+For example, cards that didn’t work in my Mavic 2 Pro, I had to in a GoPro Hero 7 first.
+When they were formatted on an Android phone, they would not work.

 I’ve never seen this issue in Canon, but it’s still a good idea to always format in camera.